sudo-project/sudo/README.LDAP.md

 By using LDAP for sudoers we gain a centrally administered, globally available configuration source for sudo.

-For information on OpenLDAP, please see https://www.openldap.org/.
+For information on OpenLDAP, see https://www.openldap.org/.

 ## Definitions